nrfconnect/sdk-nrf/doc/nrf/config_and_build/bootloaders/bootloader_downgrade_protection.rst

 The |NCS| supports MCUboot's software-based downgrade prevention for application images, using semantic versioning.
 This feature offers protection against any outdated firmware that is uploaded to a device.

-To enable this feature, set the configuration option :kconfig:option:`CONFIG_MCUBOOT_DOWNGRADE_PREVENTION` for the MCUboot image and :kconfig:option:`SB_CONFIG_MCUBOOT_MODE_OVERWRITE_ONLY` for sysbuild.
+To enable this feature, set the configuration option :kconfig:option:`CONFIG_MCUBOOT_DOWNGRADE_PREVENTION` for the MCUboot image and ``SB_CONFIG_MCUBOOT_MODE_OVERWRITE_ONLY`` for sysbuild.

 .. caution::
-   Enabling :kconfig:option:`SB_CONFIG_MCUBOOT_MODE_OVERWRITE_ONLY` prevents the fallback recovery of application images.
+   Enabling ``SB_CONFIG_MCUBOOT_MODE_OVERWRITE_ONLY`` prevents the fallback recovery of application images.
    Consult its Kconfig description and the :doc:`MCUboot Design documentation <mcuboot:design>` for more information on how to use it.

+   For nRF53 Series devices, this mode is generally the most appropriate for MCUboot.
+   The default mode applies only to the application core and not the network core, potentially resulting in a version mismatch.

+   In such cases, the application could roll back to a previous working version, but the network core would remain unchanged, leading to inconsistencies.
+   If the network core remains compatible with a previous version, these issues may go unnoticed for an extended period, making them difficult to debug.

 You can compile your application with this feature as follows: